akumar23/CRUD-goAPI/README.md

-# CRUD-goAPI
+# GOLANG APIs

-CRUD API made in go for a movie database
+Collection of CRUD and REST APIs I've made using golang